BA (Honours) Public Relations

 essays reports electronic assessment oral presentations portfolio work project

-GCSE mathematics and English at grade C or above, plus one of the following
+Normally GCSE English language and mathematics at grade C or above, plus one of the following

-260 points from at least two GCE A levels, with 80 points in a relevant subject.
+280 points from at least two GCE/VCE A levels or BTEC National qualifications, including at least 80 points in a relevant subject, or from a VCE double award plus one GCE A level in a relevant subject, which must contribute at least 80 points.
 AS levels and Key Skills may count towards these points.

 Access an Access to HE Diploma with at least 45 credits at level 3 and 15 credits at level 2.
 At least 15 level 3 credits must be at merit grade or above, in a social studies or media-related programme from a QAA-recognised Access to HE course, or an equivalent Access to HE certificate